Cache-Aided MIMO Communications: DoF Analysis and Transmitter Optimization: Introduction

-The integration of the original CC scheme~\cite{maddah2014fundamental} in downlink MISO setups revealed the interesting fact that with the CC gain of $t$ and $L$ transmit antennas, $t+L$ users can be served in parallel, i.e., the total DoF of $t+L$ is achievable ~\cite{shariatpanahi2018physical} and optimal under simple constraints~\cite{lampiris2021resolving}.
-Later, to address the inefficient finite-SNR performance of the zero-forcing~(ZF) based scheme in~\cite{shariatpanahi2018physical}, an optimized design of multi-group multicast beamformers was proposed in~\cite{tolli2017multi,tolli2018multicast}.
+Pioneering works on the DoF analysis of both MISO- and MIMO-CC systems~\cite{shariatpanahi2018physical,salehi2021MIMO} relied on zero-force (ZF) beamforming at the transmitter (and matched filtering at the receivers, in the context of MIMO systems).
+To address the inefficient finite-SNR performance of the ZF beamforming in the MISO-CC scheme in~\cite{shariatpanahi2018physical}, an optimized design of multi-group multicast beamformers was proposed in~\cite{tolli2017multi,tolli2018multicast}.
 In the same works, the spatial multiplexing gain and the number of partially overlapping multicast messages were flexibly adjusted to find an appropriate trade-off between reduced design complexity and improved finite-SNR performance.
 As an alternative approach, a simple iterative solution exploiting Lagrangian duality to design optimized beamformers was proposed in~\cite{mahmoodi2021low}.
+In the context of MIMO system, in~\cite{salehi2023multicast}, the authors developed optimized unicast and multicast beamformers tailored for the scheme in~\cite{salehi2021MIMO}.
+In particular, the multicast beamformer design was based on decomposing the system into multiple parallel MISO setups (for divisible $L/G$) where several multicast codewords could be transmitted simultaneously.
+More recently, a high-performance but highly complex covariance-based multi-group multicasting design for MIMO-CC systems was introduced in~\cite{naseritehrani2024multicast}.